 1. Identify Your Ideal Buyers:

 In order to identify your ideal buyer, you need to dive deep into your business.
 Your ideal customer is one who offers the maximum customer lifetime value (LTV) at minimum acquisition cost (CAC).
-Once you identify your ideal buyer you need to research on them thoroughly.
-While the more you research the better insights you will have, it is best to start with key identifiers which are their demographics, goals, challenges, job roles, how they research products etc. Based on the insights you gained you need to frame content on how your offering will help them achieve their goals, solve their challenges and perform their job.
-Once you are through with this you need to list down you topics to move to the next step.
+Once you identify your ideal buyer, you need to research on them thoroughly.
+While the more you research, the better insights you will have, it is best to start with key identifiers which are their demographics, goals, challenges, job roles, how they research products, etc. Based on the insights you gained, you need to frame content on how your offering will help them achieve their goals, solve their challenges, and perform their job.
+Once you are through with this, you need to list down your topics to move to the next step.

 2. Map Your Buyer’s Journey:

-The buyer’s journey consists of 4 stages – awareness, consideration, decision and advocacy.
+The buyer’s journey comprises 4 stages – awareness, consideration, decision and advocacy.

 - Consideration is the stage where the buyer is aware of your offering and is researching for alternatives and competitors.
 Here you need to come out as an authority and give him actionable insights to come out as a helpful guide.

-- Decision is the stage where the consumer has made his decision to buy a solution and has completed market research.
-Now is the time to show that you have the best solution for his problem and how you are better than your competitors and alternatives.
+- Decision is the stage where the consumer has bought a solution and has completed market research.
+Now is the time to show that you have the best solution for their problem and how you are better than your competitors and alternatives.

-- Advocacy is the moment when your buyer has purchased your solution and is now a customer.
-His experience with your brand will determine what opinion he shares with other people about your solution.
-In this case, product onboarding guides and your product/service quality plays its game.
+- Advocacy is when your buyer has purchased your solution and is now a customer.
+Their experience with your brand will determine what opinion they share with other people about your solution.
+Here, product onboarding guides and your product/service quality plays its game.

-After analyzing your buyer’s journey you will come up with some more topics that can help your potential buyers.
-Go through all of them and organize them on the basis of the consumer journey.
-It is sometimes okay if you think a topic can be grouped in more than one category.
+After analyzing your buyer’s journey, you will come up with some more topics that can help your potential buyers.
+Go through all of them and organize them because of the consumer journey.
+It is sometimes okay if you think a topic can be grouped in over one category.